 How long can a lawyer hold money in escrow?

 This is one of the most frequently asked questions related to the subject.
-The reality is that the answer is ambiguous and does not have a specific number of days or weeks.
+The answer is ambiguous and does not have a specific number of days or weeks.
 In principle, the lawyer is estimated to hold the money for thirty days.
-Still, it is also possible to add 30 days, which vary according to many factors.
+Still, it is also possible to add 30 more days, which varies according to many factors.

-Considering the schedule of activities, as well as the agreements established in the contract, it is fundamental to know how long will withhold the funds.
+Considering the schedule of activities and the agreements established in the contract, it is essential to know how long the funds will be retained.

 It is important to mention that they cannot release the money during this time unless both parties agree that they wish to remove it early but cannot force it.
-The attorney must be involved in this process if the early release is desired.
+The attorney must be involved if early release is desired.